quipucords/qpc-tools/docs/man.rst

 ``--offline``

-  Controls whether the installation runs as an offlien (disconnected) installation.
+  Controls whether the installation runs as an offline (disconnected) installation.

 ``--offline-files=OFFLINE_FILES``